Answers to commonly asked questions

 Will I own the full rights to the work once it has been completed?

-As long as we personally complete your project, you will indeed!
 Whether we revise your work or create a model project to help you with your own, you will own the complete and full copyright of that work.

 What are your prices?
 I don't see them on your website.

-We don't post exact prices on our site because every project is priced on an individual basis.
+We don't post prices on our site because every project is priced on an individual basis.
 This is especially important at the graduate level, when large-scale projects entail many kinds of different work (writing, revising, statistics, etc.), and thus must be considered according to their unique characteristics.
 This is why we ask you for a lot of information ahead of time – that way, we can accurately price the work involved (at least at the beginning of the project).

 This price is more than you will find at some cut-rate term paper places.
 "You get what you pay for" holds true in this business as well as every other business.
 While it might be tempting to believe that someone will provide you with a completely original, custom-written model dissertation for $500, we urge you to resist the temptation.
 What you will receive is a plagiarized mess written by someone whose command of the English language is mediocre at best.